Coronavirus Employees' Help

 Other employee rights during the pandemic

-While it's not part of the furlough scheme, there are a few other things you need to know about your rights as an employee that are relevant, including annual leave and a tax break that's available if you need to work from home...
+While it's not part of the now-closed furlough scheme, there are a few other things you need to know about your rights as an employee that are relevant, including annual leave and a tax break that's available if you need to work from home...

 Normally, businesses need to make sure that their employees take at least the statutory minimum 28 days of annual leave (made up of 20 discretionary days, and time equivalent to the eight UK bank holidays).

 However, the Department for Business, Energy and Industrial Strategy released emergency legislation in March 2020, temporarily allowing businesses to let employees take less than the statutory minimum number of days of leave in 2020.
 This is aimed at employers on the front line of coronavirus (like hospitals, supermarkets and pharmacies), to make sure they have enough staff working each day to keep providing the services the country most needs during this crisis.

 The alternative would be the employer forcing its employees to take the leave they're owed because they're required to do so by law, potentially leaving them short-staffed at a crucial time.

 Technically, the legislation allows all employers to let workers carry leave over into the following two years.
 However, just like the furlough scheme further up this guide, it doesn't force employers to do it.
 Your employer will decide whether it wants or needs to be more flexible with its leave policy.
 If you've not heard anything from your employer, ask it if it's planning to make any changes.

 If your employer requires you to work at home you can claim for increased costs due to working from home, eg, heating and electricity (one estimate suggests bills are up £30/week).
 Clearly, right now millions are required to work at home, so this applies.